Code-Institute-Submissions/P4-Sports-Expert/README.md

 - Acceptance criteria 3: Users can access pages to edit or delete their posts if they are logged in

-This milstone was centered around the creation of the blog home page.
-Note: The filter functionality of accpetance criteria 2 was not completed due to time constraints and the relevant user story was moved into the backlog.
+This milestone was centred around the creation of the blog home page.
+Note: The filter functionality of acceptance criteria 2 was not completed due to time constraints and the relevant user story was moved into the backlog.

 #### **EPIC: U/X [#Milestone 7](https://github.com/seanj06/P4-Sports-Expert/milestone/4)**

-This Epic had 7 acceptance criterias
+This Epic had 7 acceptance criteria

 - Acceptance criteria 1: Home page follows U/X design, has navigation links aswell as a small about section.